Training Path of Inference

 However, cursed items are also very common, so a decent amount of items won't actually be usable.

-It's best to get into the habit of swinging newly found staves to check for curses.
+Get into the habit of testing newly found staves, pots, and incenses 1 time to check for curses.

 It's important to utilize inference and save good items instead of just using all items right away.

-Try to envision situations where you might use each item, like:
+Try to envision situations where you might use each unidentified item, like:

 • If Revival Grass is a possibility, don't use or throw the grass.